0xor0ne/awesome-list/topics/cybersec.md

 - ["The Dark Side of UEFI: A technical Deep-Dive into Cross-Silicon Exploitation"][880]
 - ["The Definitive Guide to Linux Process Injection"][971]
 - ["The 'Invisibility Cloak' - Slash-Proc Magic"][924]
+- ["The Qualcomm DSP Driver - Unexpectedly Excavating an Exploit"][1007]
 - ["The rev.ng decompiler goes open source + start of the UI closed beta"][694]
 - ["The tale of a GSM Kernel LP"][850]
 - ["The Wild West of Proof of Concept Exploit Code (PoC)"][926]